 The time to put an agreement in place is before you start working in a new practice, when goodwill on all sides is hopefully plentiful.
-This is important whether you are working as self-employed or employed in somebody else's practice, or working as an owner in some kind of expense-sharing arrangement or partnership.
+This is important whether you are working as a self-employed associate or employed as an assistant in somebody else's practice, or working as a principal in some kind of expense-sharing arrangement or partnership.
 Each of these options carries different advantages and drawbacks, challenges and risks and they are beyond the scope of this advice booklet.
 For some aspects of any or all of these variations on professional working arrangements, it is sensible to take your own legal advice.